whaakman/azure-docs.nl-nl/articles/sql-database/sql-database-serverless.md

 ## <a name="purchasing-model-and-service-tier"></a>Model en de servicelaag aanschaffen

-SQL-Database zonder server is momenteel alleen ondersteund in de categorie Algemeen gebruik op 5 generatie hardware in de vcore model kopen.
+SQL-Database zonder server is momenteel alleen ondersteund in de categorie Algemeen gebruik op 5 generatie hardware in de vCore model kopen.

-## <a name="autoscaling"></a>Automatisch schalen
+## <a name="autoscaling"></a>Automatisch schaal aanpassen

 ### <a name="scaling-responsiveness"></a>Reactiesnelheid schalen